prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 * When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
 Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
 As a result, users may know the type of a metric but be unaware of its temporality at query time.
 If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
 By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
 (See [Function overloading](#function-overloading) for more discussion.)

 **Cons**
-* Dependent the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usages for refinement.
+* Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usages for refinement.
 * Introduces additional complexity to the Prometheus data model.
-* Systems or scripts that handle Prometheus metrics may be unware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.
+* Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.
 * In this initial proposal, metrics with `__temporality__="delta"` will essentially be queried in the same way as Prometheus gauges - both gauges and deltas can be aggregated with `sum_over_time()`, so it may be confusing to have two different "types" with the same querying patterns.

 ### Metric names